 Your EM program and sterility testing ensures safety throughout productionYour EM program must focus on collecting data consistently and accurately if it is going to help you mitigate risks effectively.
-If a contamination occurs, the data gleaned from the environmental monitoring program becomes critical in the subsequent investigation.
+If contamination occurs, the data gleaned from the environmental monitoring program becomes critical in the subsequent investigation.

 Your EM program should consist of monitoring techniques such as active air sampling, settle or exposure plates, surface contact plates or swabs, operator finger dabs.
 The EM data for both viable and non-viable monitoring results can prove invaluable in identifying the root cause of a contamination and reducing disruption to your production.

 How your EM program can help prevent any future sterility test failuresA continuous EM program will give you far better insights into the hygiene of your facility, thereby informing future precautionary measures.
 The best defence, as they say, is offence.
-Taking a pro-active stance towards maintaining the sterility of your entire facility is your best weapon against a future sterility test failure.
+Taking a proactive stance towards maintaining the sterility of your entire facility is your best weapon against a future sterility test failure.

-It is important your EM program is monitoring and gathering data from both the test room facility and the testing environment, such as a uni-directional airflow isolator.
+It is important that your EM program is monitoring and gathering data from both the test room facility and the testing environment, such as a uni-directional airflow isolator.
 Even if your sterility testing has so far proved negative, there are no guarantees that all future tests will go the same way.

-A well designed EM program will reveal any shift in trend of your microbial levels, allowing you to predict increased risks and inform your teams accordingly of areas where greater attention to sterility protocol is required.
+A well designed EM program will reveal any shift in the trend of your microbial levels, allowing you to predict increased risks and inform your teams accordingly of areas where greater attention to sterility protocol is required.